eycjur/resume/en/index.md

 ### Citadel AI Inc. (April 2025 - Present)

-- Working as a Solutions Engineer & Software Engineer, engaged in the development and implementation of AI governance products.
+- Working as a Solutions Engineer & Software Engineer, engaged in the development and implementation of AI governance (e.g., generative AI quality evaluation, AI security) related products.
-- Responsible for generative AI quality evaluation, security, and pre-sales, acting as a bridge between customers and products.
+- Also responsible for pre-sales and client implementation support, bridging the gap between clients and products, as well as sales and engineers, proposing and executing activities that enhance the core value of products based on client's needs.

 ### BrainPad Inc. (April 2022 - March 2025)

 - Worked as a Machine Learning Engineer, developing systems using machine learning and generative AI.
 - Built backend systems with Python (FastAPI), frontend with TypeScript (Vue.js), and primarily used GCP/Azure for cloud operations.
-- Supported many clients with chatbot development and generative AI implementation.
+- Carried out numerous generative AI chatbot development and implementation support, handling everything from requirement gathering to architecture design and implementation.

 ## Skills & Expertise